reidiiius/nautiloidea/doc/clave/README.txt

 #
+# To create wav files from this library,
-# To play this library you'll need the following.
+# you will need to install the following.
 #

 Dependencies: